babooppa6/MyrtleOS/README.md

 # MyrtleOS
-A tiny OS made in C and Assembly
+Myrtle OS is a tiny OS made in C and Assembly.
+It's just me playing with code.
+Fell free to help out :-) I appreciate it.